-We are excited to announce that a small private group of long time Shetland breeders in America, are importing frozen semen 4 handsome chaps this fall/winter!
-Semen will be available for sale via another website shortly.
-Thanks go out to Sue Watson, Kate Sharp and Philip Cowan for their help in making this long time goal of mine a reality.
+We are excited to announce that a small private group of long time Shetland breeders in America, are importing frozen semen from 4 handsome chaps this fall/winter!
+Semen will be available for sale!
+Thanks go out to Sue Watson, Kate Sharp and Philip and Amy Cowan for their help in making this long time goal of mine a reality.
 Special thanks to Kelly Bartels and Lynda Davies for making sure it happened this year!

 These rams are now available for deposit for upcoming collection! for interest form please follow this link to Lynda's website:

 Ewingston Jacob - gray katmoget - 4/16/20 - single

 Wadley Oberon - white - 4/16/20 - single

 Wadley Newton x Wadley Moonlight